-In order to reduce the risk of some of these complications, the team will encourage you to mobilise early after your operation, sometimes of the same day.
+You will be carefully monitored but in order to reduce the risk of some of these complications, the team will encourage you to mobilise early after your operation, sometimes on the same day.
 You may be asked to wear elasticated compression stockings on one or both legs.
 You will be given some antibiotics as a precaution during your operation and sometimes afterwards.